Biblins Youth Campsite – Terms and Condition

 - Placing tools in secure boxes

-Groups should leave the site as they found it, placing all litter in the bins provided and ensuring they take all equipment home with them.
+Groups should leave the site as they found it, ensuring they take all their equipment home with them.

-Biblins and Woodcraft Folk are not responsible for damages to individuals or their property whilst on site.
-Please take precautions to ensure your equipment is safe and secure – as you would in any public location.
+Biblins and Woodcraft Folk are not responsible for injuries to individuals or damage to their property whilst on site.
+Please take precautions to ensure that you and your equipment are safe and secure.

 Groups are welcome to have open fires in the pits and stoves provided.
 Fire wood is available alongside the warden’s cabin.
-Please be responsible and only take what you need, returning any wood that you do not burn.
+Please only take what you need and return any wood that you do not burn.
+For all bookings made at the new 2019 prices, the cost of firewood is included with the basic £5 camping fee and no additional charges will be made.

-Please do not forage for wood in the surrounding forest.
-The forest is a SSSI site and needs to be protected.
+Please do not forage for wood in the surrounding forest and DO NOT attempt to light any fires within the woods.
+The forest is a SSSI and needs to be protected.

 The Biblins canoe launch is available for use by prior arrangement.
 All groups using the canoe launch should be under the supervision of a qualified instructor.
-If you need local recommendations of centre staff are more than willing to advise.
+If you need local recommendations for activity providers, please see the Biblins Web Site.

-Climbing on the crag behind the eastern toilet block can be arranged.
-All groups should be accompanied by a qualified instructor who must make their own assessment as to the safety of the crag and suitability for the group using it.
+The climbing crag, behind the eastern toilet block, may be booked by any groups camping on site.
+It is a first-come, first served facility, although we do encourage groups to share where possible.
+All groups must be accompanied by a qualified instructor, who must make their own assessment as to the safety of the crag and suitability for the group using it.

 Access to the site

-The road access to Biblins is narrow and winding, please drive with care.
-The roads are suitable for a minibus.
-The final descent to Biblins is along a Forestry Commission maintenance road – please drive along here with extreme caution looking out for walkers, wildlife and forestry vehicles.
+The local road access to Biblins campsite is narrow and winding, so please drive with care.
+The local roads are suitable for minibuses, with frequent passing places.
+The final descent into Biblins is along a Forestry Commission maintenance road – please drive here with extreme caution, looking out for walkers, wildlife and forestry vehicles.
+Please close the two barrier gates behind you.

-The road barrier will be closed between 10pm and 8am.
+The lower barrier will be locked between 10pm and 7.30am.
 There is to be no vehicular movement on site between those hours.
+The upper barrier is never locked, but must remain closed after use.

-Coach access can be arranged on the Monmouthshire side of the river.
+Coach access to the site can be arranged from the Monmouthshire side of the river.
+See the Biblins Website for full details.

 Parking on site

-There is also an overflow carpark at the entrance of the site and at busy times we will ask guests to use this instead of issuing additional parking permits.
+There is also an overflow car park at the entrance of the site, near the Bunkhouse and, at busy times, we may ask guests to use this instead of parking cars on site.

-When a yellow weather warning is in place for snow and ice we ask that all vehicles are parked at the top King Arthur’s Cave car park to prevent vehicles being stranded on site.
+When a yellow weather warning is in place, for snow and ice, we ask that all vehicles are parked at the King Arthur’s Cave car park, at the top of the access track, to prevent vehicles becoming stranded on site.

 BBQs and cooking on site